AmRest: History

 In April 2011 AmRest announced the acquisition of Spanish company Restauravia, operating 30 KFC's and over 120 Italian Casual Dining restaurants La Tagliatella.
 La Tagliatella was announced to be one of the main drivers of AmRest's global expansion.
 But the result of AmRest's attempts since 2012 for developing La Tagliatella chain of restaurants outside Spain was without success.
 Locations opened in China, India and the United States closed quickly.
 The subsidiary in France, which operates the group's five restaurants, generated a loss of 2.9 million euros in 2017, a total of 11.7 million euros since 2012.

 AmRest LLC, which operated 102 Applebee's restaurants in the United States was sold to American Apple Group, the largest franchisee of Applebee's on June 7, 2012.

 On December 14, 2012, AmRest acquired Blue Frog and Kabba restaurant brands in China.

 AmRest has increased the number of countries in which it operates Starbucks after acquiring the coffee shops operated by Greek Marinopoulos Coffee in Romania and Bulgaria in March 2015.
 In April 2016, AmRest also bought 144 Starbucks coffee shops in Germany for 41 million euros.

 In 2017, the company moved its headquarters from Poland to Madrid, Spain.

 AmRest acquired the Sushi Shop restaurant chain in France in July 2018.
-Burger King returned in Slovakia after AmRest opened a restaurant in November 2018.
+Burger King returned to Slovakia after AmRest opened a restaurant in November 2018.

 In April 2019, AmRest opened the first Starbucks cafe in Serbia.
 It also returned Burger King in Romania by opening first restaurants in Bucharest, after 7 years break, in which only the airport location was operated.

-On February 1, 2022, Burger King terminated its franchising contract with AmRest, which means no new Burger King restaurants would be opened in Poland, Czech Republic, Slovakia, Romania and Bulgaria.
-In March 2022, Amrest suspended its operations in Russia due to the 2022 Russian invasion of Ukraine, and sought to sell its businesses in the country.
+On February 1, 2022, Burger King terminated its franchising contract with AmRest, which means no new Burger King restaurants would be opened in Poland, Czech Republic, Slovakia, Romania and Bulgaria but in Romania, Poland and Czech Republic, they will open new restaurants with Rex Concepts CEE (McWin).
+In March 2022, Amrest suspended its operations in Russia due to the 2022 Russian invasion of Ukraine; in 2023, the company sold its Russia-based KFC business to Russian franchise holder Smart Service for at least 100 million euros.